Jayron003/Market_Research/README.md

 -	Urgent10k click [here](EDA_of_Urgent10k_Dataset.ipynb)

 # RECOMMENDATIONS
-•	Increase Transparency: As "scam" is in the top 20 frequent words, it suggests that some customers may feel that they are being deceived by the lending apps.
+* Increase Transparency: As "scam" is in the top 20 frequent words, it suggests that some customers may feel that they are being deceived by the lending apps.
 Both Irorun and Urgent10k should ensure that all terms and conditions are clear and transparent, and that customers are aware of all fees and charges associated with their loans.
 In addition, assure the customers that their personal data and card details are secured.
-•	Enhance Customer Service: customers value good customer service.
+* Enhance Customer Service: customers value good customer service.
 Irorun and Urgent10k should prioritize responding promptly to customer inquiries and complaints and provide excellent service to improve customer satisfaction.
-•	Improve the App: As "app" is the most frequent word, it indicates that most customers are interacting with the app frequently.
+* Improve the App: As "app" is the most frequent word, it indicates that most customers are interacting with the app frequently.
 To ensure customer satisfaction, Irorun and Urgent10k should prioritize improving the user interface, fixing bugs, and adding new features.

 >To view the PowerPoint recommendations, click [here](Market_Research_Report.pptx)

 ## Limitation | Challenges
 Web scraping of customers’ reviews from Apple store was limited to ten reviews.
 Hence, no further analysis was conducted using data from Apple App Store reviews.
-This limitation restricted the depth of analysis and insights that could be derived from the Apple Store reviews.